-- New applicants are interviewed by command staff.
-If they are accepted by staff, a background check is run to ensure you have a valid driver's license and no outstanding warrants.
+- Interview with full-time Derby Fire staff.
+If accepted, a background check is run to ensure you have a valid driver's license and no outstanding warrants.

-- A Fit for Duty form must be filled out and signed by a physician.
+- A Fit for Duty form filled out and signed by a physician.

-- Applicants must attend a minimum of 80+ hours of basic firemanship and training.
-This is normally done 4-6 hours a week on Saturday morning.
-A new class starts each January.
+- Attend a minimum of 24+ hours of basic firefighter training.
+This is normally done three hours a week on Thursday evenings.

-- Probationary firefighters must also be able to pass a physical agility test given after the 80+ hours of training.
-This test is required yearly of all firefighters who wear air packs and enter environments that are dangerous to life and health.
+- Pass a physical agility test given after the 24+ hours of training.
+This test is required annually for all firefighters who wear air packs and enter environments that are dangerous to life and health.

-- Most importantly, volunteer firefighters need to be able to answer calls when needed.
+- Be available to answer calls when needed.